MicrosoftDocs/office-developer-lync-evergreen-docs/docs/technical-articles/create-a-lync-wpf-controls-application-for-windows-8.md

 ms:contentKeyID: 52822157
 ms.date: 07/25/2014
 mtps_version: v=office.15
+description: Learn to create a Lync WPF Controls application for Windows 8 using the Lync 2013 SDK.
+Detailed guide on using Visual Studio and pinning the app to Start screen.
 ---

 # Create a Lync WPF Controls application for Windows 8 and Windows 8 Pro